 - Mild - For a milder flavor, be sure to remove the seeds from the jalapeño peppers before chopping them.

-- Spicy - If you like your pico with a little more heat, leave the seeds intact.
-You can also use a hotter pepper like serrano or habanero.
+- Spicy - If you like your pico with a little more heat (like in my Chili Con Carne), then leave the seeds intact.
+You can also use a hotter pepper, like serrano or habanero.

 If you have any leftovers, store them in an airtight container in the refrigerator for up to 3 days.
 Remember, pico is best eaten on the same day you make it, so you may want to make just enough for one day.

 Can you freeze it?
 Yes, but it will lose its crisp texture and resemble more of a cooked salsa instead of a salsa fresca (meaning "fresh sauce").